Medicinal Plant Lexicon

 Bilberry leaves

-The Commission E has awarded the bilberry leaves an unfavourable risk-benefit ratio (negative monograph), therapeutic use is not recommended.
-Because of their astringent effect (tannin drug) Bilberry leaves can be used short-term internally in the form of a tea infusion for mild diarrhoea, and they are used externally for rinses and washes (popular usage).
-Caution is advised with declarations such as "Sugar tea" or "anti-diabetic tea" and "to lower blood pressure," which is sometimes how Bilberry leaves are advertised and offered in alternative markets.
+Due to their astringent effect (tannins), bilberry leaves can only be used internally as a tea infusion for mild diarrhea for short periods and externally for rinsing and washing (popular use).
+However, caution is advised with claims such as “sugar tea” or “anti-diabetic tea” and “to lower blood pressure”, with which bilberry leaves are sometimes advertised and offered in alternative markets.

 Traditional use